Professor of Management

 Research Expertise: Business analytics, operations and management science, planning and scheduling under uncertainty, optimization

 He is Editor-in-Chief of the INFORMS Journal on Computing, which is a publication of the Institute for Operations Research and Management Science.
 His paper with Jean-Paul Watson entitled “Progressive Hedging Innovations for a Class of Stochastic Mixed-integer Resource Allocation Problems” shared the best paper of 2011 award in the journal Computational Management Science.
-He is the UCD Principal Investigator for the ARPAe (Department of Energy) grant “Improved Power System Operation Using Advanced Stochastic Optimization” awarded in 2012.
+He is the UC Davis Principal Investigator for the ARPAe (Department of Energy) grant “Improved Power System Operation Using Advanced Stochastic Optimization” awarded in 2012.

 Professor Woodruff teaches the core class in Managing for Operational Excellence.
 He has also taught Management Science class.
 Woodruff has served a term as Associate Dean for Instructional Programs and also as Director of Concurrent Degree Programs.